surma/surma.dev/content/things/omt-for-three-xr.md

 ### Push model

 Instead a push model is much more appropriate here.
 The main thread will register a callback with the worker to receive the updated positions.
 The rendering loop will just use whatever data is available.
-If the main thread hasn’t received an update since the last frame, the balls will not move and appear to be frozen in place.
-That’s not ideal, but allows us to at least incorporate fresh data from the WebXR API in case the user has moved and rerender the scene.
+If the main thread hasn’t received an update, the balls will not move from one frame to the next and appear to be frozen in place.
+That’s not ideal, but at least allows us to incorporate fresh positional data from the WebXR API in case the user has moved their head and rerender the scene.
 This is crucial to avoid nausea.

 Overall, the worker looked like this: